AMDmi3/opening_hours.js/README.md

 [opening_hours-statistics]                                       | Visualization of the data quality and growth over time.
 [www.openstreetmap.hu](http://www.openstreetmap.hu/)             | old version of this library, see also https://github.com/AMDmi3/opening_hours.js/issues/19

+If you use this library please let me know …

 ### YoHours

 YoHours currently only checks with this lib if the opening_hours value can be evaluated at all and links to the [evaluation tool][ohlib.evaluation-tool] if yes.
 There might be more integration with YoHours and opening_hours.js in the future.
 See https://github.com/PanierAvide/panieravide.github.io/issues/2